Ukraine art on display as Hackney celebrates Ukrainian talent

-In response to the war in Ukraine, Hackney has welcomed many Ukrainians to the borough, through the Council’s Homes for Ukraine initiative.
+In response to the Russian invasion of Ukraine, Hackney has welcomed many Ukrainians to the borough, through the Council’s Homes for Ukraine initiative.

 The exhibition at the heart of the season is called Fragile Brutalism and explores the notion of home, by Ukrainian artists, Dasha Podoltseva and Elena Orap.
 The exhibition forms part of the London Festival of Architecture, a month-long celebration of architecture which aims to open up discussions around city design and promote new talent.

 The season will include a storytelling and craft workshop for families hosted by Ukrainian speaking library staff at Shoreditch Library.